 - where we are required by law to disclose.

 These disclosures may involve transferring your personal information overseas.
 If you are dealing with us within the European Economic Area (or the UK, after it has left the European Economic Area), you should be aware that this may include transfers to countries outside the European Economic Area / UK, which do not have similarly strict data privacy laws.
-In those cases, where we transfer personal data to other members of the BPM group or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements, designed to ensure that your personal information is protected, on terms approved for this purpose by the European Commission.
+In those cases, where we transfer personal data to other members of the Revantage group or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements, designed to ensure that your personal information is protected, on terms approved for this purpose by the European Commission.
 Please Contact us (see below) if you would like to know whether any such agreements are in place or, if so, to see a copy.

 Retention and deletion of your information

 We will delete the information that we hold about you when we no longer need it.
 Specific information about our record retention policies is available on request.
 Please Contact us (see below)).